mikkelsvartveit/thesis/masterproject/text/content/02-background.md

 ### Convolutional neural networks

 \acp{CNN} is a deep learning technique designed for processing grid-based data.
 It is most commonly applied to visual tasks such as image classification and object detection.
 The main invention of \acp{CNN} is the concept of convolution layers.
 These layers scan across the input using _kernels_.
 The kernels detect features such as edges, textures, and patterns in the input data, and each output a feature map that is passed to the next layer.
-Each kernel has parameters that are trained based on the entire input grid.
-Figure \ref{fig:sliding-kernel} shows an example of a kernel sliding over the input.
+Each kernel has parameters that are trained based on the entire input grid. \autoref{fig:sliding-kernel} shows an example of a kernel sliding over the input.

 ![A 3x3 kernel sliding over a 4x4 input.
 This layer will result in a 2x2 output. \label{fig:sliding-kernel}](images/sliding-kernel.svg)

 Most \ac{CNN} architectures also use pooling layers, which are static, non-trainable layers that reduce the spatial dimensions of the data.
 Activation layers, usually ReLU, are used to introduce non-linearity into the network.
-Finally, fully-connected layers at the end of the network are used for final classification.
-Figure \ref{fig:cnn-architecture} shows an example of a basic \ac{CNN} architecture.
+Finally, fully-connected layers at the end of the network are used for final classification. \autoref{fig:cnn-architecture} shows an example of a basic \ac{CNN} architecture.

 ![Simple CNN architecture \label{fig:cnn-architecture}](images/cnn-architecture.svg)